mikegioia/libremail/DATA_FORMAT.md

 - `ignored` Boolean flag denoting if the folder should be ignored from sycning locally.
 Any folder with this flag set to 1 should not have its messages downloaded.
-- `created_at` Timestamp denoting when the account was added to the database.
+- `created_at` Timestamp denoting when the folder was added to the database.

 ## Messages